 Returning to Melbourne, Sandra joined the ACT-based consultancy company, Beaconhill Consulting, before establishing her own cultural planning consultancy in Hurstbridge, Victoria.

 In 2014, Sandra closed her cultural planning consultancy in order to start painting.
 The following year, she was accepted into the Nillumbik Open Studio program, which enabled her to open her studio to the public three weekends a year - the last two weekends of November and the first weekend of May each year.

 Her method is to apply oils to a canvas randomly with a palette knife until she can see faces appearing.
 Then she starts teasing out their bodies and strengthening the relationships between them.
 The diversity of expressions in her characters reflects the many years she spent in theatre and interacting with communities.

 ‘I had been bottling up oil painting for so long,‘ Sandra said, ‘the characters seem to tumble out of my canvasses —as if they had been trapped in my mind all these years and couldn'’t wait to get out.'

-Her studio will be open to the public over the last two weekends of November 2020 (subject to covid-19 restrictions) - more information on www.artistsopenstudios.com.au.
+Although her studio will not be open to the general public until May 2021 (due to covid-19 restrictions), private viewings by appointment can be arranged - more information on www.artistsopenstudios.com.au.

 Her Instagram address is www.instagram.com/sandi_greentree_artist/